 This type is a combination of function with argument and function with return value.
 Which means we can pass parameters and return values too.
 Let's take an example of it.

-Same as the previous sum function it will take two values and perform addition but in a stand of printing it will return new value to its initiator and we can use that value in further operations.
+Same as the previous sum function it will take two values and perform addition but in a stand of printing it will return a new value to its initiator and we can use that value in further operations.
 This function type is generally used in actual programming.
 Here, we just perform logic based on parameters and return output.

 Conclusion